Disability-Related Housing & Dietary Requests – Documentation Guidelines

-If request involves an Emotional Support Animal please review the Procedures below and provide the Verification form, completed by the treating professional by the appropriate deadline
+If your request involves an Emotional Support Animal please review the Procedures below and provide the Verification form, completed by the treating professional, by the appropriate deadline.

-Please see the following link for additional information on priority deadlines and to download the Disability-Related Housing & Dietary Request Form which must be received along with the appropriate documentation.
+Please click the link below for additional information on priority deadlines and to download the Disability-Related Housing & Dietary Request Form, which must be received along with the appropriate documentation.

 Please forward documentation or any questions to: